maybeElse/FiveSou/README.md

-# Riichi Mahjong Hand Scorer
+# FiveSou: A Riichi Mahjong Hand Scorer

 Given a completed hand and various relevant information, this determines how the hand is scored and what payment split should be applied.